MOON BAG RUFFLE

-We are in a constant state of evolution, working to address the challenges and limitations of our mission as best as we can.
-Here, you'll find out where we encounter our limits and how we approach them.
+We are constantly evolving and working to overcome the challenges and limits of our mission in the best possible way.
+Here you can find out which topics push us to our limits and how we deal with them.

 LIMIT: OCEAN PLASTIC